What it means to be a P&A:

 - We support self-determination and meaningful community living

-- Taking on legal cases to improve the lives of people with disabilities
+- We taking on legal cases to improve the lives of people with disabilities

 Learn more about our areas of work.